ipref/ietf/transition-to-ipv6-with-ipref.md

 	![](./transition-to-ipv6-with-ipref.s5.jpg)

 	IPv4 Internet may now be dropped.
 It takes place early in the process.
-From the Internet's point of view, transition IPv6 has been completed.
+From the Internet's point of view, transition to IPv6 has been completed.
 The Internet does not have to wait until every local network transitions to IPv6.
 As sites keep dropping their IPv4 Internet connections, the entire IPv4 Internet may be taken down well before every network out there in the world completes their transitions.
 This is possible because IPREF does not rely on IPv4 addresses and because it decouples transitioning at local networks from the Internet.

 	From local networks' point of view, the disappearance of IPv4 Internet is invisible.
 It does not affect the transitioning process.